-During the application process you are asked for your Practice Address, and you are asked for your Mail-to Address if these two addresses are different.
+During the application process you are asked for your registered address, and you are asked for your mail-to address if these two addresses are different.

 Your Practice Address is your principal place of business or professional practice pursuant to Title 21, C.F.R.
 1301.12(a).
 This is the address on your DEA certificate.